ObjectModules/deploy/Mapping.md

 Say here you agree that you can't get it but you insist to get it.
 So you better then go to a doctor to know what is the best food for you.
 Would you define what your doctor is going to do?

 Of course he will first check what you want.
-Once he is agree then he will do examine your self and find the food on his library that match to your data.
-Here the important think is that he will define the food base on what he got from your data, _not the food that you want_.
+Once he is agree then he will do examine yourself and find the food on his library that match to your data.
+Here the important thing is that he will define the food base on what he got from your data, _not the food that you want_.

-It is really different with what if you are going to get the food by your self, you will find the food with the one you want, _not the food that best match to your data_.
+It is really different with what if you are going to get the food by yourself, you will find the food with the one you want, _not the food that best match to your data_.

 So here the best way you shall do is take the food that the _doctor want_ you to eat.
 Not the food that _you think_ it is the best one for you.